mrkkrp/philosophy-notes/anthony-kenny-2-medieval-philosophy/god.md

   (the second sense) as opposed to a single “objective” notion of what is fitting and just, i.e. what Aquinas calls ‘in reference to what is the case at present’ (the first sense).

+## Aquinas' proof of God's existence

+* Aquinas: All created causes, while having their own proper effects that distinguish them one from another, also share in a single common effects which is being.
+Heat causes things to be hot, and a builder causes there to be a house.
+They have in common therefore that they cause being, and differ in that fire causes fire and a builder causes a house.
+There must, therefore, be some superior cause whole proper effect is being and in virtue of which everything else causes being.
+And this cause is God.
+* Five Ways which are placed near the beginning of the *Summa Theologiae*:
+  1. motion in the world is only explicable if there is a first motionless mover;
+  2. the series of efficient causes in the world must lead to an uncaused cause;
+  3. contingent and corruptible beings must depend on an independent and incorruptible being;
+  4. the varying degrees of reality and goodness in the world must be approximations to a subsistent maximum of reality and goodness;
+  5. the ordinary teleology of non-conscious agents in the universe entails the existence of an intelligent universal orderer.
+* None of the Five Ways is successful as a proof of God's existence: each one contains either a fallacy, or a premise that is false or disputable.
+  The first way depends on the premise that whatever is in motion is moved by something else: a principle universally rejected since Newton.
+The series mentioned in the second way is not a series of causes through time (which Aquinas himself admitted could reach backward forever), but a series of simultaneous causes, like a man moving a stone by moving a crowbar; there is no reason why the first cause in such a series should be God rather than an ordinary human being.
+The third way contains a fallacious inference from ‘Every thing  has some time at which it does exist’ to ‘There is some time at which nothing exists’.
+The fourth way depends on a Platonic, and ultimately incoherent, notion of Being.
+The fifth way is much the most persuasive of the arguments, but its key premise, ‘Things that lack awareness do not tend towards a goal unless directed by something which awareness and intelligence, like an arrow by an archer’, needs, since Darwin, more supporting argument than we are given.